Royal tours of Canada: 1901 royal tour

 The first royal tour after the death of Queen Victoria was conducted by the second son of the reigning king, Prince George, Duke of Cornwall and York (later George V), his spouse, Mary, Duchess of Cornwall and York (later Queen Mary), and the Duchess's brother, Prince Alexander of Teck (later the Earl of Athlone).
 The tour in Canada formed a part of a larger eight-month royal tour of the British Empire that began on 16 March 1901, with the Duke and Duchess's departure from Portsmouth, United Kingdom.
+In Canada alone, the royal party crossed some 80,500 kilometres (50,000 miles).

 The Canadian portion of the tour was originally planned to begin in British Columbia, proceeding eastward through the country.
 However, after South Africa was added onto the royal tour, the decision was made to begin to the royal tour in Quebec City, and conclude it in Halifax.
 As the period of court mourning for Queen Victoria's death had not yet expired during their time in Canada, public balls, banquets, and levees planned for the royal tour were cancelled, with only official dinners, concerts, receptions, and reviews taking place.
 During the tour, Prince George kept a methodical record of his activities, recording that he shook the hands of 24,855 people at official receptions; received 544 addresses; laid 21 cornerstones; gave 100 speeches; and presented 4,329 medals.

 The Canadian portion of the 1901 royal tour began 16 September 1901, when the RMS Ophir arrived in Quebec City.
 The royal party – which consisted of 22 people, landed at Quebec City on 16 September.
-During his time in Quebec City, Prince George invested Lieutenant Richard Ernest William Turner with the Victoria Cross for his conduct during the Battle of Leliefontein in a ceremony at the Plains of Abraham, and spoke to students at the Université Laval.
+During his time in Quebec City, Prince George invested Lieutenant Richard Turner with the Victoria Cross for his conduct during the Battle of Leliefontein in a ceremony at the Plains of Abraham, and spoke to students at the Université Laval.
 Moving west of Quebec City by railway, the group made stops to Montreal, and Ottawa.
 Throughout the royal tour, Prince George placed an emphasis on praising the creation and expansion of the country during his own lifetime, giving a speech about the country's development and growth in Ottawa and Winnipeg.

 In Ottawa, Prince George dedicated the Alexandra Bridge in Ottawa, rode a timber slide, and watched the lacrosse final for the Minto Cup, a match he enjoyed so much he kept the ball that was used.
 Departing from Ottawa, they passed through Ontario, creating "incredible excitement seldom seen since the visit of his father in 1860."
 The Duke and Duchess arrived in Manitoba where the former opened the new science building at the University of Manitoba, and then to Regina in the North-West Territories.
 In Calgary, they met with First Nations chiefs and viewed exhibitions, before concluding their western-leg of their tour in Vancouver and Victoria.
 They group then turned back again towards Banff, where the Duchess went to Tunnel Mountain and Lake Louise, while the Duke went to Poplar Point.